UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 $ configCluster.sh <project-ID>    # Note: no '-A'
 ```

-- This will run a short configuration job in an interactive session, closing itself when done.
+- This will run a short configuration job in an interactive session.
 - Jobs will now default to the cluster rather than submit to the local machine.
 - It should look like this (example for Bianca)

 ![matlab configCluster.sh](img/matlab_configCluster.PNG)

+- The session should exit automatically but if not you can end the session by
+   - ``exit``
+   - or ``<CTRL-C>
-- When done, start MAtlab as you usually do.
+- When done, start Matlab as you usually do with  ``matlab &``.

 !!! warning